 Many of the towns in the Texas Hill Country wrap their city centers and important landmarks in Christmas lights and decorations during the holiday season.
 Drive along from town to town and you will see that the downtowns and neighborhoods offer dazzling light displays.

-Many of these towns also have unique festivities going on, including carriage rides, carolers, and beverages for sightseers.
-These stage holiday-themed events typically occur on weekends during December.
+Many of these towns also have unique festivities going on, including carriage rides, carolers, and nativity scenes.
+Holiday-themed events typically occur on weekends during December.
 You can visit the Hill Country towns traveling north starting from the city of San Antonio, which has its own unique lighting displays.

-Although these towns are close together geographically, the lighting trail is certainly not something to take in on a single night.
-Rather, visitors should expect to spend several nights if they want to see everything the Texas Hill Country Regional Christmas Lighting Trail has to offer.
+Although these towns are close together geographically the events are not something you can take in on a single night.
+Rather, visitors should expect to spend several nights in the Hill Country if they want to see a good selection of what the towns have to offer for the season.

 You won't find a formal regional holiday trail, but you can design your own journey using this alphabetical list based on the towns you want to visit or that are closest to you.
 It’s a great way to get to know the Texas Hill Country towns and to experience the lights and cheer of the holiday season.

 Boerne: The Weihnachts Parade is a long-standing Boerne Christmas tradition with almost 100 lighted entries traveling down Main Street.
 The parade is always on the first Saturday of December (with Sunday as a backup date if the weather is bad) and starts at 6 p.m.
 Boerne is also a fantastic place to shop with quaint stores and boutiques lining its main street.

 Burnet: Burnet turns into Bethlehem for the Christmas season.
 You can walk through the gates and enjoy costumed townspeople tending to their animals, making bread, and participating in a live nativity scene.
 The 2019 dates are December 6, 7, 8, and 13, 14, and 15.
 The Nativity village is open 6 p.m. to 9 p.m. each evening.
 Entry is free.